"Strength and power are not one and the same."

 My heartfelt conversation with Father made him realize that he and Mother had overlooked a tremendous opportunity to communicate their ideas directly to children, and soon after, they began to co-author a series of children’s stories—illustrated by Mother herself, of course—about Human kids and their lives among their medisapien peers.
 By this time, very few who may have still thought of Humans as vermin infesting “their” world and empire openly revealed this bigotry in most respectable public venues, but more common was to hear Humans casually referred to using belittling terms.
 The fact that Father’s heroic actions occurred at his comparatively great size only served to bolster, in the minds of those people among this group who were familiar with what happened to him, the rationalizations that he was “special” only because of his growth, which, given that becoming standard scale, even temporarily, ultimately led to his early demise, proved the inescapable “weakness” of the Human body, which at its given stature is useful as little more than entertainment, especially for young medisapiens.
 It is no wonder I felt the way I did about Father’s shrinking when this was the type of attitude that pervaded the minds of so many supposedly “mature” adults multiple times my age.
 But once I reached adulthood, it became most painful to hear phrases like “toy people,” “doll people,” or “pet people” pronounced in the high-pitched voices of medisapien children themselves, often said with glee and an innocent smile that did not truly grasp the implications of the words exiting their mouths…words which calmly asserted a sense of their innate superiority over a whole species based upon nothing more than random assignment at birth, sometimes eschewing even the slightest pretense of Human equality by omitting the word “people” altogether, simply calling them toys, dolls, or pets.
 I knew these impressionable minds were being subtly trained by their elders to continue the cycle of seeing Humans as something closer to property than as individuals who could one day become someone’s friends, lovers, or family—maybe even theirs—and deserved just as much freedom to pursue their goals and dreams as any other Quorilaxian.

 My parents’ names displayed prominently on the outside of their books—Orion and Zarbaxa O’Reilly—sent a subtle yet powerful message before one ever opened the cover.
 It did not take long for Mother and Father to marry after he officially obtained personhood status, and at that point Mother assumed the name O’Reilly, with the full, enthusiastic approval of her own mother.
-Laxians do not have family names that carry down from generation to generation; the “surnames” of male and female children alike reflect a combination of their mother’s and, when known, their father’s given names, and they do not change their names upon marriage.
+Laxians have not historically had family names that carry down from generation to generation, and their names would not change upon marriage.
 This is in direct contrast to many Human cultures, in which a woman usually takes her husband’s surname after they wed.
 While the Human practice may have been rooted in a patriarchal view that held a woman as subordinate to a man, the notion that Father would ever consider Mother even the slightest bit less than his equal was utterly laughable; if anything, in his most vulnerable moments, he would still question his worthiness to have her as his wife.
 After all, in Quorilaxian society, it was Humans in general, male and female alike, who now had to overcome widespread perceptions of being a wholly “inferior” species…whatever it even means for one person to be inferior to another.
-Along with listing Father’s name first as an author of their books, it was Mother who insisted on adopting Father’s surname to serve as a counterbalance that challenged this prevailing opinion, hoping to make it clear, both to her husband and to the entire Empire, that they were a team, equal partners in their literary works as well as their lives together.
+Along with Mother being the one to propose listing Father’s name first as an author of their books, it was she who insisted on adopting Father’s surname to serve as a counterbalance that challenged this prevailing opinion, hoping to make it clear, both to her husband and to the entire Empire, that they were a team, equal partners in their literary works as well as their lives together.
 Father never forgot the young Arquel—a little boy in terms of age and, by medisapien standards, height—without whose help he may have perished in the Alquaborian desert, and he and Mother dedicated one of their books to Khalgeth, who showed the impact that we can make on the course of the universe with our smallest actions, without always intending to, and sometimes without even realizing it.
 Sometimes, simply being alive and present in someone’s life can mean everything.

 All of this only views Human worth through an economic lens, but where Humans add the most value of all to society, I would argue, is in the immaterial realm, filling our lives with just as much love as anyone else does despite filling less room in our habitations.
 These feelings of devotion manifest themselves in myriad forms: surveys show that some relationships between medisapien and Human demispouses are completely platonic in nature, while other demifamilies feature sexual activity between interscale partners that can range from simply finding pleasure and inspiration in being present and watching as their opposite-scale counterparts express love with one another, to interaction between all partners at once, sometimes with direct physical or even sexual contact between members of the same sex.
 Indeed, on that note, one of the more remarkable findings from these surveys was the prevalence of increased fluidity in sexual orientation between medisapiens and Humans.